Security

 Other notable changes:

-class is gone in favor of the more general comment
+template_comment class is gone in favor of the more general comment.New languages:

 We streamlined our tool chain, it is now based entirely on node.js instead of being a mix of node.js, Python and Java.
 The build script options and arguments remained the same, and we’ve noted all the changes in the documentation.
 Apart from reducing complexity, the new build script is also faster from not having to start Java machine repeatedly.
 The credits for the work go to Jeremy Hull.